bullet-db/bullet-db.github.io/docs/backend/storm-setup.md

 </dependency>
 ```

-If you just need the jar artifact directly, you can download it from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-storm/).
+If you just need the jar artifact directly, you can download it from [Maven Central](https://repo1.maven.org/maven2/com/yahoo/bullet/bullet-storm/).

 You can also add ```<classifier>sources</classifier>```  or ```<classifier>javadoc</classifier>``` if you want the sources or javadoc.
 We also package up our test code where we have some helper classes to deal with [Storm components](https://github.com/bullet-db/bullet-storm/tree/master/src/test/java/com/yahoo/bullet/storm).
 If you wish to use these to help with testing your topology, you can add another dependency on bullet-storm with ```<type>test-jar</type>```.